Theme

 This will help with organizing the code and make it easier to run the applications.

-Next, clone the repositories for each of the
+Next, clone the repositories:

-# Clone the server repository
+# Clone the server repository (includes both API and admin interface)

-git clone https://github.com/hikmahealth/hikma-health-backend
+git clone https://github.com/hikmahealth/hikma-health-server.git

-# Clone the mobile app repository
+# (Optional) Clone the mobile app repository

 git clone git@github.com:hikmahealth/hikma-health-app.git